Invariant connections and PBW theorem for Lie groupoid pairs: Examples and applications

 \subsection{Lie group pairs and homogeneous spaces}

 We now explore the case of Lie groups.
-We shall use the same terminology without the suffix "-oid" and simply speak of Lie group pairs, Lie algebra pairs and so on.
-Notice that, for $\ll$ a Lie algebra, an $\ll$-connection on a vector space $E$ is simply a bilinear assignment $\ll \times E \to E$.
+We shall use the same terminology without the suffix ``-oid'' and simply speak of Lie group pairs, Lie algebra pairs and so on.
+Notice that, for $\g$ a Lie algebra, a $\g$-connection on a vector space $E$ is simply a bilinear assignment $\g \times E \to E$.
 In this case, our results give back well-known results on homogeneous spaces.

-Let $(\L,\A)$ be a Lie group pair, so $\A$ is a \emph{closed} Lie subgroup of $\L$, and let $(\ll,\aa)$ be the corresponding Lie algebra pair.
-Consider the associated \emph{homogeneous space} $\L/\A$.
-For $E$ an $\A$-module, the associated vector bundle is the vector bundle $ \frac{\L \times E}{\A} \to \L/\A$.
-Also, the canonical $\A$-module structure on $\ll/\aa$ described in Section \ref{ssec:bigA-action-on-L-over-A} is simply induced by the adjoint action.
-Specializing Theorem \ref{thm:L-conn-on-E--conn-on-assoc-bundle} to this case, we recover Proposition 2.7 in \cite{bordemann_atiyah_2012}.
+Let $(G,H)$ be a Lie group pair, so $H$ is a closed Lie subgroup of $G$, and let $(\g,\h)$ be the corresponding Lie algebra pair.
+Consider the associated homogeneous space $G/H$.
+For $E$ an $H$-module, the associated vector bundle is the vector bundle $ \frac{G \times E}{H} \to G/H$.
+Also, the canonical $H$-module structure on $\g/\h$ described in Section \ref{ssec:bigA-action-on-L-over-A} is simply induced by the adjoint action under the quotient map.
+Specializing to this case, Theorem \ref{thm:general} yields Wang's characterization \cite[p.\ 1]{wang_invariant_1958}, Theorem \ref{thm:L-conn-on-E--conn-on-assoc-bundle} yields Proposition 2.7 in \cite{bordemann_atiyah_2012} and Theorem \ref{thm:L-conn-on-LoverA--conn-on-tgt-bundle} yields Theorem 1 in \cite{wang_invariant_1958}.

-\begin{rmk} When $\A$ is not closed in $\L$, or when we are only given a Lie algebra pair $(\ll,\aa)$, we may consider local Lie groups as in Section \ref{sec:local-Lie-groupoids} and obtain similar results. \end{rmk}
+\begin{rmk} When $H$ is not closed in $G$, or when we are only given a Lie algebra pair $(\g,\h)$, we may consider local Lie groups as in Section \ref{sec:local-Lie-groupoids} and obtain similar results. \end{rmk}

-Let us turn our attention to the case $E = \ll/\aa $, that is, let us explore the meaning of the vanishing of the Atiyah class of a Lie group pair.
-First, notice that the Atiyah class of a Lie algebra pair automatically vanishes in the following cases: \begin{enumerate} \item When $\aa$ is reductive, i.e.\ when there exists an $\aa$-invariant subspace $C$ in (vector space) direct sum with $ \aa$ in $\ll$.
-In that case, extending the $\aa$-action on $\ll/\aa$ by zero on $C$ yields an $\ll$-connection on $\ll/\aa$ with vanishing Atiyah cocycle. \item When $\aa$ is semisimple, since then it has no first degree cohomology. \item When $ \ll$ is the double of a Lie bialgebra $(\aa,\aa^*)$ arising from an $r$-matrix on $\aa^*$, according to a not yet published theorem of Khaoula Abdeljellil and the first author \cite{abdeljellil__2015}. \end{enumerate} In the case of Lie groups, Proposition \ref{prop:exponential} and Corollary \ref{cor:exponential} imply the following result.
+Let us turn our attention to the case $E = \g/\h$, that is, let us explore the meaning of the vanishing of the Atiyah class of a Lie group pair.
+First, notice that the Atiyah class of a Lie algebra pair automatically vanishes in the following cases: \begin{enumerate} \item When $\h$ is reductive in $\g$, i.e.\ when there exists an $\h$-invariant subspace $\mathfrak{m}$ in direct sum (as vector spaces) with $\h$ in $\g$.
+In that case, extending the $\h$-action on $\g/\h$ by zero on $\mathfrak{m}$ yields an $\g$-connection on $\g/\h$ with vanishing Atiyah cocycle. \item When $\h$ is semisimple, since then it has no first degree cohomology. \item When $\mathfrak d$ is the double of a Lie bialgebra $(\g,\g^*)$ arising from an $r$-matrix $r\in\g\otimes\g$, the Atiyah class of the Lie pair $(\mathfrak d,\g)$ vanishes. \end{enumerate}